-- Click the more_vert-icon and you can use various options.
+- Click the more_vert-icon for more grading options.

 - Click Save.

 A solution for the reviewers (and for students when published).
-The grading description can be an extensive elaboration, an image, or a file.
+The model answer can be an extensive elaboration, an image, or a file.

-- Limit minimum to zero points (For the points-grading method only)
+- Limit minimum to zero points (For the points per criteria method only)

-- Limit maximum to total points (For the points-grading method only)
+- Limit maximum to total points (For the points per criteria method only)

 error_outline This question will be graded automatically and therefore it is not possible to change the score of a specific student.
 You can only change the points from the question.